 Brazilian French Toast

 This cinnamon sugar coated, crispy french toast is sure to become a favorite.
-This is a guide about Brazilian french toast
+This is a page about Brazilian french toast

 This is one my favourite ways to make use of stale French bread.
 This version of French toast is crispy on the outside and soft on the inside.
 It's super easy to make, uses typical kitchen staples, and multiples perfectly.